ShtefanitsaMichal/wordpress/wp-content/plugins/addon-elements-for-elementor-page-builder/readme.txt

 == Changelog ==

+= 1.2 =
+* New Widget: Pop Up
+* New Feature: Background slider
+* Enhancement: Animation option added in Gmap marker icon
+* Enhancement: More effects added in flipbox

 = 1.1 =
 * New Widget: After/Before Image Compare
-* New Feature: Particles Background on Sections (Requires Elementor 2.1 or higher)
+* New Feature: Particles Background on Sections
 * Enhancement: Added dynamic content support for Text Separator & FlipBox
 * Bug Fix: Issue with flipbox on iPhones.